 The road in the middle of the wilderness, crossing small villages on the way, the sleepy laid-back attitude of the people (or was it the Sunday impact), lots of greenery, fresh unpolluted air, and not much traffic.

 Road Trip to Magadi

-Ramnath Swamy Temple, Magadi
+Ramnath Swamy Temple

-Just before Magadi on the right hand side is a RamanathSwamy temple.
-Which had a ceremonial chariot standing outside it, with lots of Kerala style craft on it?
+Just before the village on the right-hand side is a Ramanath Swamy temple.
+Which had a ceremonial chariot standing outside it, with lots of Kerala-style craft on it?
 The temple appears old.
-Though did not look ancient, but I could not locate any date for it.
-The tank outside the temple made a good swimming pool for the kids and youngsters, and made a good photo point.
+Though did not look ancient.
+But I could not locate any date for it.
+The tank outside the temple made a good swimming pool for the kids and youngsters and made a good photo point.
 As soon as you come out of temple lane on your left you get a St Anthony’s church.